GB&I 13 – 11 USA

 GB&I won the Day 1 foursomes 4-0, the first time they had achieved an individual series whitewash.
 Unfortunately their advantage was completely wiped out in the afternoon singles with USA turning the tables and winning 6.5-1.5.
 More oddly perhaps Captain Bonallack then changed three of his four pairings for the Day 2 foursomes.

 GB&I won their second match and both were played on the Old Course at St. Andrews (1938 and 1971).
-David Marsh secured the all important winning point after George Macgregor had earlier ensured the half.
+David Marsh, after a memorable 3-iton to the 17th Road Hole, secured the all important winning point after George Macgregor had earlier ensured the half.
+Cecil Ewing and Frank Pennink, both members of the 1938 GB&I side, were R&A selectors in 1971.

 Steve Melnyk beat his USA team-mate Jim Simons in the final of the Amateur championship at Carnoustie week after the match.